RKelln/5-directions/public/writing/data_in_practice.md

 Notes:
 But a teacup or a bottle, well you know, you produce a cup once.
 You wash it like ten thousand times.
 Most work isn’t actually about producing new things, it’s about maintaining things.

 Service to others is a type of care work.
-Production and maintenance of things that meet others needs and improve others freedom is a type of caring for others.
+Production and maintenance of things that meet others' needs and improve others freedom is a type of caring for others.

 A parent takes care of a child, so that that child can grow and be healthy and flourish.
 That’s true.
 But in an immediate level, you take care of a child so the child can go and play.
 That’s what children actually do when you’re taking care of them.
 What is play?
 Play is like action done for its own sake.
 It’s in a way the very paradigm of freedom.
 Because action done for its own sake is what freedom really consists of.
 Play and freedom are ultimately the same thing.